-6.9 -Training Offset
+6.8 Training Offset

-6.9.1 Officers who work a patrol shift as part of a 4/12 work schedule shall be provided with a bank of twenty-four (24) hours for training offset, credited on the first pay period of each fiscal yearpay period one (1) of each payroll calendar year.
+- 6.8.1 Officers who work a patrol shift as part of a 4/12 work schedule shall be provided with a bank of twenty-four (24) hours for training offset, credited pay period one (1) of each payroll calendar year.
 The hours shall be used to fill in for the remainder of a shift where voluntary training was provided (e.g., if an employee attends an eight (8) hour day of training, he or she may use four (4) hours of training offset time to complete his or her twelve (12) hour shift.
-Eight (8) hours training plus four (4) hours training offset = twelve (12) hour shift).

-These hours may only be used in conjunction with supplementing time off for voluntary training.
-Employees may carry a maximum of forty eight (48) hours of training offset in their bank.

-5.9.2 Training offset hours do not carry over to subsequent years.
+Eight (8) hours training plus four (4) hours training offset = twelve (12) hour shift). - These hours may only be used in conjunction with supplementing time off for voluntary training. - 6.8.2 Training offset hours do not carry over to subsequent years.
 Training offset hours may not be cashed out, paid out on separation or used for any purpose other than stated above.